abardandev/dogecoiner-ui/README.md

     B <--> D[_dogecoiner-api.punksterinc.com_];
 ```

-This allows for
+Next.js allows for

 - improved API security

     * the client only talks to the Next.js Node API simplifying CORS
-    * the Next.js Node server securely connects to the DogeCoiner API
+    * the Next.js Node server securely connects to the DogeCoiner API as server to server

 - smaller client payloads
 - and optimized SSR features

     * Next.js basically works like an Asp.Net SSR Razor web app, but with the full benefits of SPA development

-Since it's a full client/server on its own, I've opted to deploy the front end to its own subdomain.
+Since React / Next.js is a full client/server on its own, I've opted to deploy the front end to its own subdomain.

 `https://dogecoiner.punksterinc.com`